 What do I do if I've been gone and found water in the gauge when I returned?
 You need to enter your data as a multi-day report.
 Click on the "Multiple Day Accumulation Form" button.
 Enter the precipitation amount and the dates, the first date is generally the day after you left and the second date is the day you returned and emptied the rain gauge.
 Make sure that you don't accidentally write over good data by entering a date that is too early.
 Please also let us know if you think you know on which day the precipitation fell.

 My data is an estimate, how should that be entered?
-If you are estimating any amount, please note that in the Comments section of the form.
+If you are estimating any amount, please enter "NA" in the precipitation field and note your estimate in the Comments section of the form.